 Several organizations oversee the size, placement, design, and installation of the solar energy system on your home.
 They can include, but are not limited to the following:

-The greater permitting process takes 2-4 weeks on average to complete, but it can range from instantaneous to 6+ weeks in length.
+The greater permitting process takes 2-4 weeks on average to complete, but it can range from instantaneous to 6 or more weeks.

 Palmetto will work on your behalf to define the requirements in your area and secure all necessary permits and approvals.
 You will not have to do any of this yourself.
 The local permitting experts at Palmetto will take care of these tasks for you.